One Sweet Day: Music video

-The song's accompanying music video was directed by Larry Jordan.
+The song's accompanying music video was directed by American independent filmmaker Larry Jordan.
 When Carey and Boyz II Men got together to record "One Sweet Day", they did not have enough time to re-unite and film a video.
 Instead, a filming crew was present during the song's recording, and filmed bits of Carey and Boyz recording the song.
 Walter Afanasieff later told Fred Bronson that shooting the video was "crazy", stating, "They had film crews and video guys, while I'm at the board trying to produce.
 And these guys were running around having a ball, because Mariah and them are laughing and screaming and they're being interviewed.
 And I'm tapping people on the shoulder.
 'We've got to get to the microphone!'
 They're gone in a couple of hours, so I recorded everything they did, praying that it was enough."
 After the song's release, Carey expressed her contentment with the video, that she was happy a real music video was never filmed, fearing that no video could truly capture the song's "precious message."
 Critics agreed, feeling that the song was a perfect match for the video and its message.
 Aside from the recording sessions, the video also shared bits of Carey and Boyz bonding and sharing their ideas in the studio, where Carey felt they "bonded."
 On August 13, 2020, the music video of "One Sweet Day" reached 200 million views on YouTube.